 5 mm Flow Cell |

 Saybolt color (reference ASTM D156, ASTM D6045) is primarily used in characterizing fuels including automobile and aviation gasolines, jet fuel, diesel fuel, naphthas, kerosene, lubricating oils, heating oils, fuel oils, NGL and petroleum waxes.
 Saybolt is a lighter color range than ASTM.
-Product with a faint color below 0.5 ASTM are often defined by the Saybolt color scale.
 The Saybolt color scale goes from 30, which is considered to be barely perceivable yellow, to –16 which is a definite yellow.
+Products with a faint color below 0.5 ASTM are often defined by the Saybolt color scale.
 Both of these ASTM methods are off-line manual laboratory evaluations.
 The original test design required an observer to compare the color of a product to a known standard, and then judge the “color”.

 The petroleum refining and petrochemical industries rely on Saybolt and ASTM color scales (among others) to quantify product quality.